-605).
-These regulations are directed at protecting the private sector against unfair competition and ensuring that FTA funding is focused on providing services that meet the needs of the general public.
-School tripper service may be operated if it meets the following criteria are met:
+School trippers are extra service operated to protect against overcrowding on bus routes serving schools.
+Metro's policy on school trippers is based on FTA regulations (49 CFR Part 605).
+These regulations are directed at protecting the private sector against unfair competition and ensuring that FTA funding is focused on providing services that meet the needs of the public.
+School tripper service may be operated if it meets the following criteria:

-- There is sufficient demand to warrant the operation of a tripper that cannot on average be accommodated within the load factor applicable to the regular service available; - There are sufficient resources to operate a tripper; - The school tripper will not result in a significant increase in travel time (no more than 5 minutes extra) for regular customers if the service is to be deviated via a school; and - The school tripper is operated as part of the regularly-scheduled public transportation service and is included in such schedules and available for any person to ride.
+- There is sufficient demand to warrant the operation of a tripper; - There are sufficient resources to operate a tripper; - The school tripper will not result in a significant increase in travel time for regular customers; and - The school tripper is operated as part of the regularly-scheduled public transportation service.